Predicting Impacts of Ocean Acidification on Northeast U.S. Shellfish

 show different sensitivities to ocean acidification.

-Population models will consider the survival, growth and reproduction of each species under various ocean acidification conditions.
-Field surveys will be performed to measure ocean chemistry at different sites within Rhode Island and New York estuaries.
-This data will be combined with 100-yr carbon emission scenarios to assess impacts of ocean acidification.
+We will use population models to consider the survival, growth, and reproduction of each species under various ocean acidification conditions and conduct field surveys to measure ocean chemistry at different sites within Rhode Island and New York estuaries.
+We will combine these data with 100-yr carbon emission scenarios to assess the impacts of ocean acidification.

 This project is under the NCCOS Regional Ecosystem Prediction Program (REPP), and is supported by the NOAA Ocean Acidification Program.
 The project is led by Dr. Christopher Gobler, Stony Brook University.
 Project partners include Drs.
 Janet Nye and Jason Grear at the Environmental Protection Agency and Kenneth Raposa at the Narragansett Bay National Estuarine Research Reserve.